Practical blueprint for low-depth photonic quantum computing with quantum dots: Competing Interests

 \section{Competing Interests}

-P.L. is founder of the company Sparrow Quantum which commercializes single-photon sources.
+P.L. is the founder of the company Sparrow Quantum which commercialises single-photon sources.
 M.L.C is an employee at Sparrow Quantum.
-The other authors declare no conflicts of interest.
+The other authors declare no competing financial or non-financial interests.